 So, today, I want to share exactly how I cook in a dorm!
 I had the idea for this post while I was meal prepping on Saturday morning, so I grabbed my camera to document my college meal prep process.The truth is, I really don’t cook that often.
 I use a loose system of meal prepping (more on that in a sec) to keep my mini fridge stocked with healthy meals and snacks without having to cook every day.

-Each week, I cook one main dish and one snack recipe, and then I store each one in a big glass Tupperware container in my fridge for whenever I need food and am in the mood for that food.
+So, here’s my loose/laid-back method of meal prep: Each week, I cook one main dish (or occasionally two main dishes) and one snack recipe, and then I store each one in a big glass Tupperware container in my fridge for whenever I need food and am in the mood for that food.
 Then, based on my hunger levels and what’s going on that day, I can choose what I want to eat and how much I want to eat.

 Main Dish Meal Prep

-Each week, I usually make one (or occasionally two) easy main dish to have around for the week.
-These are the lunch/dinner recipes you typically see on my blog!
+The main dishes I prep are typically the lunch/dinner recipes you see on my blog!
 And these are the meals I often invite friends over to share.

 For recipes that freeze well (basically any pasta or soup/chili), I’ll often make 6-8 servings and freeze a couple of individually-wrapped servings right away because I already know I won’t want to eat that much of one dish in one week.